Alfaa123/Volvo-CAN-Gauge/README.md

 The code uses a psudo multi-tasking approach where the message recieve loop is always running if one of the other loops isn't currently running.
 This allows us to update/check broadcast frames in the background for brightness changes, ignition status changes and button presses and update the global variables accordingly.

 In the display loop, we can show boost pressure, coolant temperature and intake temperature.
-Using the OLEDs massive resolution, we can also graph each of those values for a short amount of time to track dynamic changes.

 For right now, the only button we track is the cruise control cancel button.
 Holding the button for more than 2 seconds changes the currently displayed page.
 Perhaps in the future, a menu system could be implemented.